W4ff1e/onvif-media-transcoder/SECURITY.md

 1. Go to the Security tab in the GitHub repository
 2. Click "Report a vulnerability"
 3. Fill out the security advisory form

-### Alternative Method

-Send an email to [@W4ff1e](mailto:security@throud.org) with:

-- Clear description of the vulnerability
+4. Provide detailed information about the vulnerability, including:
-- Steps to reproduce the issue
+   - Steps to reproduce
-- Potential impact assessment
+   - Impact assessment
-- Suggested remediation (if any)
+   - Suggested mitigations or fixes

 ### Response Timeline